Aayushk333/Music-Generation-using-Deep-Learning/README.md

 * We are taking offset as 0.5 always.
 So we do not have variable offset.

 * The instrument considered in this project is Piano.
-The project should be extended to more instruments like Guitar, Violin and so on.
+The project can be extended to more instruments like Guitar, Violin and so on.